Ulhas (actor): Career

 Ulhas came to Poona in search of work in 1935.
 After the initial struggle, he soon got his first film titled Wahan, with the help of fellow actor Chandra Mohan, who also happened to be another Kashmiri Pandit.
 Wahan was being made under the banner of Prabhat Film Company headed by V. Shantaram and directed by K Narayan Kale.
 Ulhas came into prominence with Basant (1942) in which he was cast opposite Mumtaz Shanti.
 Coincidentally, another Mumtaz was signed in the film who played the role of Ulhas's daughter.
 This Mumtaz went on to become legendary actress Madhubala.

 Even after being cast as the leading hero, Ulhas continued playing supporting roles.
 Some of his prominent films are Parbat Pe Apna Dera, Do Bhai, Jhansi Ki Rani, Laila Majnu, Amar, Nastik, Mirza Ghalib and Kundan.
 For his performance in Kundan, he was also nominated in the Best Supporting Actor category at the 3rd Filmfare Awards.
 A regular feature in V. Shantaram's films, he appeared in Dr. Kotnis Ki Amar Kahani, Dahej, Surang, Do Aankhen Barah Haath, Navrang and Sehra.
-His filmography also has films like Guide, Sunghursh, Prince, Prem Pujari and Heer Ranjha.
+His filmography also has films like Dil Tera Diwana, Guide, Sunghursh, Prince, Prem Pujari and Heer Raanjha.